nubomedia/developer-guidelines/docs/tutorial/nubomedia-magic-mirror.md

     We are in active development.
 Please take a look to the [Maven Central Repository](http://search.maven.org/) to find out the latest version of the artifacts.

 - The way in which the *Kurento Client* is instantiated should be changed.
 As depicted on [Kurento documentation](http://doc-kurento.readthedocs.org/en/stable/introducing_kurento.html#kurento-api-clients-and-protocol), the Kurento Client is the piece of software aimed to control the **Kurento Media Server (KMS)**.
 Inside NUBOMEDIA, the instances of KMSs are elastically managed by the platform, scaling in and out depending on the load of the system.
 In Kurento tutorials, the way of creating Kurento Clients is done by means of Spring Beans, and so, there is a single instance of Kurento Client by application.
 This makes sense when a single instance of KMS is being used (which is the typical way of working just with Kurento).
-Inside NUBOMEDIA this is not always true, and therefore we need to create a new instance of *kurento-client* for every media session.
+Inside NUBOMEDIA this is not always true, and therefore we need to create a new instance of *KurentoClient* for every media session.
 This is implemented in the Java class [UserSession](https://github.com/nubomedia/nubomedia-magic-mirror/blob/master/src/main/java/eu/nubomedia/tutorial/magicmirror/UserSession.java).
 As can be seen in the [handler](https://github.com/nubomedia/nubomedia-magic-mirror/blob/master/src/main/java/eu/nubomedia/tutorial/magicmirror/MagicMirrorHandler.java), each time a *start* message arrives to the application server, a new [UserSession](https://github.com/nubomedia/nubomedia-magic-mirror/blob/master/src/main/java/eu/nubomedia/tutorial/magicmirror/UserSession.java) class is created.
-In the constructor of that class, an instance of *kurento-client* is created:
+In the constructor of that class, an instance of *KurentoClient* is created:

 ```java
   public UserSession(String sessionId) {